 For the non-expert, ARCore is backward compatible, which means it’s going to work on far more devices.
 And of course, if you want people to use it, that’s a good thing.
 Google released its own AR app as part of this, called “Just a Line,” a simple app in which you can draw lines on your camera view.
 (World Brush is a similar iOS offering.)

-5 AR Apps to Try
+5 Best AR Apps for Android and iOS You Need to Try

 While that seems like a lot of fun, we’re curious about some of the other AR apps out there.
 Here are five you should try: